'Ullo John! Gotta New Motor?

 The song and its title have subsequently been adapted and reused in a number of different cultural contexts.

+The music video was filmed on the Goldhawk Road.

 Song structure

 The song is predominantly a rap comprising a mix of banal, absurd and generally unconnected sentences (including the song's title), each sentence being delivered twice in succession.
 Occasionally, a succeeding line provides the punch line to the preceding one.
 These rap passages are occasionally interrupted by short comic monologues or the consecutive repetition of the song's title for an extended period.

 The UK single features four versions of the song spread across the 7- and 12-inch formats, and designated "Part I" through "Part IV".
 All versions feature the same pop/funk musical backdrop, but lyrically the versions are distinct from each other.

 Lyrical themes

 All versions of the song feature Cockney phrasing and slang, often heavily stylised for comic effect.
 Hence, in the song's title, "'ullo" is "hullo" with a dropped-H, "John" is a colloquial placeholder name (comparable to "mate"), and "motor" is shortened slang for "motor car".

 Several London placenames are mentioned in the song, including Peckham, Bermondsey and Stanmore.
 Originally released in 1982, the song references several then topical themes, such as the ongoing construction of the Thames Barrier.

 Recurrent among these themes is the Ford Motor Company's announced decision to replace the long-running Ford Cortina brand with the new Ford Sierra by September 1982.
 The song asserts the "poetry" of the Cortina, and the superior sound of the name "Cortina" to "Sierra", with varying degrees of vigour, during "Part II" to "Part IV" of the song.

 This lyrical theme was reflected in the marketing of the single: the single's front cover features Sayle leaning against a Ford Cortina Mark V, the rear cover features a reproduction of a Ford press release for the 1973 Cortina 2000E model, and the 1983 reissue included a picture disc format featuring Sayle reclining on the bonnet of a Cortina Mark III.

-"Part IV" of the song, included on the UK 12-inch, differs significantly from the other three versions lyrically, featuring a sustained onslaught of high-speed profanity and faux-coprolalia, which was adapted from the "Mr. Sweary" routine then current in Sayle's live stand-up act.
+"Part IV" of the song, included on the UK 12-inch, differs significantly from the other three versions lyrically, featuring a sustained onslaught of high-speed profanity and faux-coprolalia, which was adapted from the "Mr. Sweary" routine then current in Sayle's live stand-up act (the lyrics reference Mr. Sweary at one point).
 "Part IV" also contains profane variations and parodies of some of the lyrics and monologues featured in the other versions of the song.

 Largely as a consequence of "Part IV", the reissued 12-inch sleeve was labelled with a warning sticker that read: "This record contains explicit language – Abusive, lewd and funny – Expletives not deleted".